TariqAHassan/EasyMoney/README.md

 # 113.06 USD
 ```

-EasyMoney also understands that, while these two nations may share a common currency, the rate of inflation in these regions differ.
+EasyMoney also understands that, while these two nations may share a common currency, the rate of inflation in these regions could differ.

 ####Region Information